 But I was heartbroken because we had begun to name that fair place with tragedy and satire and that was a bitter thing, because that day, when I buried my little dog, the place was named Samer’s Island; the place of Partholón’s vanity and the place where I lay with Topa was named the waterfall of the two fools after all the carrying-on we did there.

 And then, one day, ten years later, a day when the sea was like a lake, clouds collected overhead in grey and purple and black making a peculiar ghost light I had never seen before.
 And underneath them came a host of cormorants diving for the kill, heralding the coming of the one eyed Formhóire; ghostly phantoms from the haunted hem of sea and land.
 The Formhóire, black and dripping with skullduggery and bad blood.

 But we had the remnants of a magic of our own.
 The gods we brought with us, were behind us still.
 They told us: fight them as they are themselves; with single arms, single legs, and single eyes and because we did that, not one of us died from that battle.
-But they came again and we beat them back again and again and again so that, we began to believe there was nothing we needed but our own guts for prosperity.
+But they came again.
+We beat them back again and again and again so that, we began to believe there was nothing we needed but our own guts for prosperity.
 Until one day after we had grown from one thousand people to nine came a filthy black plague.
-By sunrise on the seventh day our people were ended.
+So terrible that by sunrise on the seventh day our people were ended.
 Everyone, except for one: a man by the name of Tuán mac Cairell who lived long enough to name that place *Sean Mhagh nEalta.

-- Tallaght, County Dublin, Ireland : Meaning : Plague Pit
+- County Dublin, Ireland : Meaning : Plague Pit

 The retellings and poems on this site are my own work and copyrighted to me so please ask before using elsewhere.